IMPORTANT: PATIENT PORTAL CHANGE

 Prescriptions and refills cannot be sent on weekends or outside of office hours.
 This “weekend rule” applies to all medications, but it is absolutely unbendable for ADHD medications because of the complicated security process that requires such prescriptions to be sent through a secure server.
 By law, these prescriptions can only be refilled by Dr. McCarthy herself and not her clinical director.
 Some states will not allow physicians who are not licensed in that state to order controlled substance prescriptions in their state (California, Hawaii and Texas).
 This applies to Dr. McCarthy, so if you lose your prescription while staying in those states, there is sadly nothing Dr. McCarthy can do.

-In the lucky event that your insurance allows you to have a 3-month refill at a time, or even better, controlled substance 90-day prescriptions through mail order, it is sort of like winning the lottery.
-OK, that’s an exaggeration, but still. . .
-If your insurance allows us to do that, during your appointment Dr. McCarthy will be delighted to order you 90-day prescriptions through your mail order to be sent to your home.
-You need to check with your insurance after she orders it to be sure that everything is set up for you to receive it including payment to your insurance company and confirmation of the order.
-Since it is a three-month prescription that is all that Dr. McCarthy can order, and you will not be allowed to have other prescriptions sent locally (DEA law).
+In the lucky event that your insurance still allows you to have a 3-month refill at a time, or even better, controlled substance 90-day prescriptions through mail order, it is sort of like winning the lottery.
+If your insurance allows us to do that and you have confirmed they have enough medication in stock, Dr. McCarthy will be delighted to order 90-day prescriptions during your appointment through your mail order to be sent to your home.
+You need to check with your insurance after she orders it to be sure that everything is set up for you to receive it, including payment to your insurance company and confirmation of the order.
+Since it is a three-month prescription, that is all that Dr. McCarthy can order, and you will not be allowed to have other prescriptions sent locally (DEA law).

 Pesky Prior Authorization (PAs)

 Not as easy as it sounds.
-This section of the prescription policy will be written in more detail later.
-For now, know that Dr. McCarthy has an additional full-time administrative assistant whose job is to deal with insurance companies all day long to relentlessly get authorization for Dr. McCarthy to be able to prescribe the medications she recommends for your child.
+Dr. McCarthy has an additional full-time administrative assistant whose job is to deal with insurance companies all day long to relentlessly get authorization for the medications Dr. McCarthy recommends for your child.
 The bottom line is this: if you need a “PA”, it sometimes takes at least a week to get it through.
 And after the PA, the insurance company still may not authorize the medication, especially if they demand “step” care with their formulary.
 In effect, sometimes the insurance company insists on managing the treatment plan.

 Although insurers can be difficult to deal with, Dr. McCarthy will go to bat for you in resolving the PA problem.
 Many insurance companies are simply not covering the most excellent ADHD medications on their formularies, and Dr. McCarthy must go through the hoops to appeal and push for you to get your needs met.
 If the medicine is not on the formulary at all, this PA appeal process often feels like kind of a sham, and in the end, the insurance company says it was never covered in the first place.
 In summary, if your pharmacy tells you Dr. McCarthy needs to do a PA, it will take several days to try to get it through.
 Dr. McCarthy works relentlessly with her administrators on all PAs within 48 hours during business days, but it is up to the insurance company how long they make us wait for their response.

-Repeated extensive time spent >15 min for Dr. McCarthy calling your insurance company or time writing up appeals for medication Prior Authorizations will be billed at the standard session rate.
+Repeated extensive time spent >10 min for Dr. McCarthy calling your insurance company or time writing up appeals for medication Prior Authorizations will be billed at the standard session rate.
 Very rarely, insurance companies demand extended telephone calls with Dr. McCarthy, called “peer to peer” appointments.
 This demand requires Dr. McCarthy to schedule an appointment time with the insurance company doctor who makes decisions about your care so that she can explain her reasoning for wanting to start a specific medication.
-This will be billed at the regular hourly rate and is thankfully a rare insurance demand.
+This will be billed at the regular rate.

 Abuse Potential and Dangerous Combo with “Real Drugs”